Theresa May survives confidence vote but says she will not lead Tories into next election

 Immediate statements of loyalty for Mrs May were issued by every MP in cabinet, including several who have been touted as possible successors.

-Foreign secretary Jeremy Hunt said: “I am backing Theresa May tonight.
-Being PM [is the] most difficult job imaginable right now and the last thing the country needs is a damaging and long leadership contest.
+Foreign secretary Jeremy Hunt later said: “I am backing Theresa May tonight.
+Being PM [is the] most difficult job imaginable right now and the last thing the country needs is a damaging and long leadership contest.”

-“Brexit was never going to be easy but she is the best person to make sure we actually leave the EU on March 29th.”

 In a joint statement, Mr Rees-Mogg and his deputy Steve Baker had said: “Theresa May’s plan would bring down the government if carried forward.
 But our party will rightly not tolerate it.